 - Be at least 21 years old

-- Be an instructor who has been in Active statues with an internationally recognized scuba training agency for at least one year
+- Be an instructor who has been in Active status with an internationally recognized scuba training agency for at least one year

 - Have a minimum of TDI Nitrox Instructor certification or equivalent

 - Have a minimum of TDI Full Cave certification or equivalent

 - Have logged at least 100 full cave dives